tbxiao/chauff.github.io/_posts/2018-04-30-learningq.md

 **Question generation** research makes this possible.
-The problem of current question generation works though is that they are largely evaluated on datasets such as [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) or [RACE](https://arxiv.org/abs/1704.04683) which have been created for machine reading comprehension - they typically require all information to answer a question to be available in a short piece of text).
+The problem of current question generation works though is that they are largely evaluated on datasets such as [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) or [RACE](https://arxiv.org/abs/1704.04683) which have either been created for machine reading comprehension or language comprehension tests - they typically contain all information to answer a question to be available in a short piece of text).
 This is of course not very useful for educational questions, as it covers only the lowest levels of learning.
 Take a look at the following document/question examples, two from SQuAD and RACE and one from our LearningQ dataset:

 <img src="../img/learningq_datasets.png" width="650px">